NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (3) A court may grant such remedies as it considers appropriate and just in the circumstances, including:

-(4) A declaration of infringement;
+    (a) A declaration of infringement;

-(2) An order requiring a federal entity to cease an infringing act or to take positive steps to fulfill the right;
+    (b) An order requiring a federal entity to cease an infringing act or to take positive steps to fulfill the right;

-(3) A structural order, including timelines, to ensure a systemic compliance; and
+    (c) A structural order, including timelines, to ensure a systemic compliance; and

-(4) Monetary compensation for loss or injury suffered.
+    (d) Monetary compensation for loss or injury suffered.

 ### Section 77: Right of Action and Remedies